pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/e/e53a2c01b57df49e56bb4d95552b6a038249aa97.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/e/e53a2c01b57df49e56bb4d95552b6a038249aa97.png"></a>

 The format of these screens is very similar to the Configuration logs shown above.
-For more information, please see the article on [Hardware testing](/t/how-to-test-machines/nnnn).

 <a href="#heading--raw-log-output"><h3 id="heading--raw-log-output">How to find raw log output for a machine</h3></a>